Member Organizations

 International Financial Reporting Standards

-Under the Accounting and Auditing Standards Act No.15 of 1995, the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for setting accounting standards in Sri Lanka and has adopted the 2013 IFRS with modifications as the Sri Lankan Financial Reporting Standards (SLFRS).
+Under the Sri Lanka Accounting and Auditing Standards Act No. 15 of 1995, the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka) is responsible for establishing accounting standards in the jurisdiction.

 Current Status: Partially Adopted